paritytech/polkadot/roadmap/implementers-guide/src/types/runtime.md

 	/// submitting an approval vote before a validator is considered a no-show.
 	/// Must be at least 1.
 	pub no_show_slots: u32,
+	/// The number of delay tranches in total. pub n_delay_tranches: u32,
 	/// The width of the zeroth delay tranche for approval assignments.
 This many delay tranches
 	/// beyond 0 are all consolidated to form a wide 0 tranche. pub zeroth_delay_tranche_width: u32,